CJScanlan/Python-Projects/README.md

 This project functions as a phonebook for the user.
 It saves a contact's name, phonenumber, and email address in a database and allows the user to update and delete previous stored entries.

 ### Check Files Gui
 This project allows the user to transfer .txt files from one chosen directory to another.
+It utilizes datetime to check if the file has been modified within the last 24 hours, and if so - the file is transferred.

 ### Webpage Generator Gui
 This project allows the user to create or open a HTML file, then launches the file to the webbrowser and saves the updates.